AbdullahKazi500/QIndia.github.io/_pages/about.md

 ---
 permalink: /about/
 title: "What is Quantum Beginners intiative about?"
+Work in Progress
 excerpt: Why did we feel the need to start this?
 What can you find on this website?
 toc: true
 tags: